Computer Vision Training in Manlius and Syracuse, NY

 Placement

-Computer workstations should be set up a way so as to avoid glare and reflections from windows and other sources of illumination.
+Computer workstations should be set up to avoid glare and reflections from windows and other sources of illumination.

 Blink rate

-Computer contrast demands coupled with computer flicker often lead patients to stare at the computer monitor and result in a decreased blink frequency.
-Eventually the decrease in blink rate leads to a dehydration of the tear layer resulting in red, dry, burning eyes.
+Computer contrast demands often lead patients to stare at the computer monitor, leading to a dehydration of the tear layer resulting in red, dry, burning eyes.
 Frequent voluntary blinking can reduce these effects.
-When necessary, artificial tears can be prescribed to alleviate symptoms.
+Tear replacement eyedrops may be indicated.

 Contact Us